Photos by Chuck Gardiner

 Restored Specs & Data Plate

 This 1956 Ford Fairlane Club Sedan has had a body-off-frame restoration to match its data plate codes.
-Most components have been refurbished or replaced with reproduction or new old stock (NOS) parts.
+Most components have been refurbished or replaced w/ new reproduction or new old stock (NOS) parts.
 All equipment is functional, including:

-• electric clock w/ sweep-second hand & speed-adjust control
+• electric clock refurbished, quartz movement, sweep-second hand, speed-adjust control

 The all-stock body is complimented w/ new:

-• Body Mount Mirrors pair, repro genuine-accessory w/ chrome Ford-logo
+• Body Mount Mirrors pair, repro original-accessory w/ Ford-logo, chrome

-• Road Lamps pair, repro period-correct chrome w/ Ford-logo, sealed beam bulb, & amber lens
+• Road Lamps pair, repro period-correct w/ Ford-logo, chrome, amber lens, sealed beam bulb

-• 7-inch ground clearance outer frame to ground, set by upgraded suspension.
+• correct 7-inch ground clearance outer frame to ground, set w/ upgraded suspension.

+Steering is manual.
+The Lifeguard Design, 18," deep-center, 3-spoke, steering wheel requires 4-3/4 turns lock-to-lock.
+The car has a 41’ turning diameter.
+Brakes are manual, "double-seal hydraulic," with "king size" 11" diameter drums.
 Front seat adjustment is manual.
-Steering is manual.
-The Lifeguard Design, 18-inch, 3-spoke, deep-center steering wheel requires 4-3/4 turns lock-to-lock.
-The car has a 41-foot turning diameter.
-Brakes are manual, "double-seal hydraulic," with "king size" 11-inch drums.

-"Gray Random Dot Cloth" L-code Dark Gray Cloth & Med Gray Cloth interior trim:
+"Gray Random Dot Cloth" L-code Dark Gray Cloth & Med Gray Cloth interior trim upholstery & paint:

 • Dark Gray Cloth seat bolsters - nub-weave nylon w/ stitched-in 2-in-wide quilted vertical pleats